panyeroa1/e-job/DEPLOYMENT.md

 -- Make user_id nullable so anonymous applicants can submit ALTER TABLE public.applicants
 ALTER COLUMN user_id DROP NOT NULL;

+-- Allow anonymous inserts (REQUIRED)
+CREATE POLICY "Allow anonymous inserts"
+ON public.applicants
+FOR INSERT
+WITH CHECK (true);

+-- Allow anonymous selects (REQUIRED for /applicant-resume page) CREATE POLICY "Allow anonymous selects"
+ON public.applicants
+FOR SELECT
+USING (true);

+-- OR disable RLS on the table
 ```

 ## Local Development